Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Equally Competitive Schools

 These schools have the same range of average SAT or ACT scores as Georgia Gwinnett College.
-If your SAT or ACT score are competitive, you'll be competitive for these schools also.
+If your SAT or ACT score is competitive, you'll be competitive for these schools also.

 SchoolLocationSATACT

-University of Arkansas-Fort Smith University of Arkansas-Fort Smith, AR105021
+University of Arkansas-Fort Smith Fort Smith, AR 1050 21

 More Competitive